Skip to main content

 Germination

-Germination should take 6-8 days but differs depending on the species of seed sown.
-When 70-75% of the seeds have germinated the covering is removed and seedlings are exposed to light.
+Germination should take 6-8 days, but it differs depending on the species of seed sown.
+When 70-75% of the seeds have germinated, the covering is removed, and the seedlings are exposed to light.

 Germination of seeds